-- the Company's short- and long-term performance relative to financial and strategic targets; - the executive officer's prior experience and sustained individual performance;
+- the Company's short- and long-term performance relative to financial and strategic targets; - · the executive officer's prior experience and sustained individual performance; - the significance of the executive officer's contributions to the ongoing success of the Company;

-- the significance of the executive officer's contributions to the ongoing success of the Company; - the scope of the executive officer's responsibilities; - the future value the executive officer is expected to bring to the Company; and - the results of benchmarking studies, which illustrate value of the executive officer's total compensation package relative to others in the industries with which we compete for talent.
+- the scope of the executive officer's responsibilities; - the future value the executive officer is expected to bring to the Company; and - the results of benchmarking studies, which illustrate value of the executive officer's total compensation package relative to others in the industries with which we compete for talent.

-Annually, the Compensation Committee engages a compensation consulting firm to conduct a benchmarking study of executive compensation programs, provide analysis and advice regarding plan design for short- and long-term incentive plans, and provide analysis and advice concerning trends and regulatory developments in executive compensation.
-In fiscal 2022, the Company's independent compensation consultants, FW Cook, evaluated our market competitiveness against (a) a custom peer group and (b) a robust industry-specific survey of restaurant and hospitality companies.
+Annually, the Compensation Committee engages a compensation consulting firm to conduct a benchmarking study of executive compensation programs and non-employee board members, provide analysis and advice regarding plan design for short- and long-term incentive plans, and provide analysis and advice concerning trends and regulatory developments in executive compensation.
+In fiscal 2023, the Company's independent compensation consultant, FW Cook, evaluated our market competitiveness against (a) a custom peer group and (b) a robust industry-specific survey of restaurant and hospitality companies.
 The peer group against which we compared ourselves includes (i) casual dining restaurants that offer an "experience"; (ii) casual dining concepts with which we compete for leadership talent; (iii) companies that focus on entertainment, including casino & gaming companies; (iv) hotels, resorts & cruise lines; and (v) leisure facilities.
 At the time of comparison, all members in aggregate had a restaurant/entertainment mix similar to our income mix:

-BJ's Restaurants, Inc. Cinemark Holdings, Inc. Red Robin Gourmet Burgers, Inc. Bloomin' Brands Cracker Barrel Old Country Store, Inc. SeaWorld Entertainment, Inc. Brinker International, Inc. Dine Brands Global, Inc. Shake Shack Cedar Fair, L.P.
-Golden Entertainment Six Flags Entertainment Corporation The Cheesecake Factory Incorporated Jack in the Box Speedway Motorsports, Inc. Churchill Downs Incorporated The Marcus Corporation Texas Roadhouse, Inc.
+BJ's Restaurants, Inc. Churchill Downs Incorporated Jack in the Box Bloomin' Brands Cinemark Holdings, Inc. SeaWorld Entertainment, Inc. Bowlero Corporation Cracker Barrel Old Country Store, Inc. Shake Shack Brinker International, Inc. Dine Brands Global, Inc. Six Flags Entertainment Corporation Cedar Fair, L.P.
+Golden Entertainment Texas Roadhouse, Inc. The Cheesecake Factory Incorporated